aman-chhetri/neu-style/README.md

 * The first loss describes the distance in content between the content image and the target image.
 * While the second loss describes the distance in style between the style image and the style of the input image.

+---
+Want to try out the `app version` of this paper?
+Check out this repo here: [NeuraCanvas](https://github.com/aman-chhetri/NeuraCanvas)

 ## Theory of the Concept (paper):